ythienpont/yatc/README.md

 Replace [options] with your preferred command-line options and `<torrent-file>` with the path to a .torrent file.

+## Documentation
+For a detailed overview of each function, you can open the Doxygen documentation at `docs/html/index.html` in your browser.

 ## Contributing

 Contributions are what make the open-source community such a fantastic place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.